 An eighth measure consisting of the German "umbrella" scheme to support research, development, testing and production of coronavirus relevant products.
 The public support will take the form of direct grants, repayable advances and tax advantages.
-Guarantees to cover losses may also be granted, either in addition to a direct grant, tax advantage or repayable advance, or as an independent aid measure (29 April).
+Guarantees to cover losses may also be granted, either in addition to a direct grant, tax advantage or repayable advance, or as an independent aid measure (28 April).
 An amendment extends the application of the scheme to 30 June 2021 and allows the grant of support to micro and small enterprises that were already in difficulty on 31 December 2019 (19 November).
+A further amendment extends the application of the scheme to 31 December 2021 and implements some further technical changes (12 February 2021).